 Licensure & Accreditation

-After completing the three-year Dental Hygiene Program, you must become licensed in order to practice as a dental hygienist.
-Licensure depends upon successfully completing a written National Board Examination, a clinical regional examination and specific state licensure requirements (such as a written test on state laws or CPR certification).
+After completing the Dental Hygiene Program, you must become licensed in order to practice as a dental hygienist.
+Licensure depends upon successfully completing a written National Board Examination, a clinical regional examination and a written and clinical local anesthesia examination.

 For more information on licensure requirements, visit: